f5devcentral/f5-agility-labs-private-cloud/docs/class1/module1/lab2.rst

     |image16|

-Clicking on “server-1” then “Log” you should see
+Once the instance status is "active" on “server-1” then “Log” you should see

     |image17|

-In this lab environment OpenStack is running in a nested environment.
-This will cause the

-..
-TODO:: sentence above is incomplete

 .. |image5| image:: /_static/image7.png
 .. |image6| image:: /_static/image8.png